hacks-guide/Guide_3DS/docs/troubleshooting-mset9.md

 # Troubleshooting (MSET9)

-This page offers troubleshooting advice for commonly encountered issues with the "Installing boot9strap (MSET9)", "Installing boot9strap (MSET9 CLI)" and "Installing boot9strap (MSET9 Play Store)" pages.
+This page offers troubleshooting advice for commonly encountered issues with the "Installing boot9strap (MSET9 CLI)", "Installing boot9strap (MSET9 Play Store)", and "Installing boot9strap (MSET9 CLI iOS) pages.
 If you are unable to solve your issue with the advice on this page, please join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and describe your issue, including what you have already tried.

 ## MSET9 (application / script)